retail-ai-inc/metrics-sidecar/README.md

 # How to Use Metrics-Sidecar

-Suppose that we want to monitor the port usage of `manju` container, we should perform the following steps.
+Suppose that we want to monitor the port usage of an `Application` container written in any programming language.
+Therfore, we should perform the following steps.

 ## Add a Metrics Container to Target Business Pod